moonraker46/cardDAV2AsteriskLookup/README.md

-# cardDAV2AsteriskLookup
+# xml2AsteriskLookup

-This script has the purpose to lookup the name from an incoming call within asterisk.
+This script has the purpose to lookup the name from an XML phonebook for an incoming call within asterisk.

 ## Requirements
 * Valid XML phonebook (I do use the scripts from https://github.com/blacksenator/carddav2fb for generate a XML phonebook from my Baikal cardDAV server)